-- a) EFRAG acknowledges that the annual cohort requirement is a trade-off between tracking of individual contracts and ensuring the recognition of onerous contracts even where there are contracts with similar risks but different levels of profitability. has been identified by the IASB as a practical simplification between developing a more principle-based solution that was dismissed as unduly burdensome and meeting the reporting objectives of the level of aggregation.
+- a) EFRAG acknowledges that the annual cohort requirement has been identified by the IASB as a practical simplification between developing a more principle-based solution that was dismissed as unduly burdensome and meeting the reporting objectives of the level of aggregation.
 Nonetheless, EFRAG considers that this requirement leads to unnecessary cost in some fact patterns, in particular for contracts with cash flows that affect or are affected by cash flows to policyholders of other contracts.
 Feedback from EFRAG's constituents confirms that the issue relates to contracts with the characteristics described in paragraphs B67 - B71 of IFRS 17 that have 'substantial' risk sharing.
 Most of these contracts that prevail in European jurisdictions are eligible for the variable fee approach (VFA).
 In some jurisdictions the issue relates to contracts eligible for the general model (GM).
-EFRAG believes that it is worth re-considering whether the annual cohorts requirement is justified for such contracts and recommends that the IASB consider developing an exception for them, starting from paragraph BC138; the exception should be reflective of the reporting objectives of the level of aggregation requirements in IFRS 17 and of their economic characteristics. - b) b) EFRAG also notes the decision not to allow at transition further modifications to the modified retrospective approach in the interest of comparability.
+EFRAG believes that it is worth re-considering whether the annual cohorts requirement is justified for such contracts and recommends that the IASB consider developing an exception for them, reflective of the reporting objectives of the level of aggregation requirements in IFRS 17 and of their economic characteristics. - b) EFRAG also notes the decision not to allow at transition further modifications to the modified retrospective approach in the interest of comparability.
 EFRAG remains concerned about implementation challenges faced by preparers and the possibility of unduly strict interpretations that restricts the use of retrospective approaches.
 Therefore, EFRAG encourages the IASB to confirm in the main text of the final standard that the use of estimates is allowed, including those needed to approximate the missing information.
 EFRAG also suggests that the IASB clarify that the 'reasonable and supportable information' criterion is not intended to change the judgement ordinarily required in IAS 8 to make estimates.